rodeinaihab/pokemon-cards/README.md

 Every card contains information about the pokémon's type, level and hit points. ⚡️

-You can search for Pokémon names through the search bar and reset your search by clicking on the Pokémon ball. 🔮
+You can search for Pokémon names through the search bar by clicking on the search icon and reset your search by clicking on the Pokémon ball. 🔮

-You can also filter the pokémons by their type and sort them by their hit points. 🚀
+You can also filter the pokémons by their types and sort the hit points in an ascending and descending order. 🚀

 ### Node